 - The highest courts in the states of New York, Pennsylvania, Massachusetts, Colorado and Wyoming

-The Firm’s range of expertise enables clients to engage attorneys for appeals covering:
+The Firm’s range of expertise enables clients to engage our appellate attorneys for appeals covering:

 - Commercial Disputes

 - Business Torts